The Dialogue's Leadership

-Nabeela F. Tunis is Minister of Planning and Economic Development of Sierra Leone with over 20 years experience in conflict prevention and mediation, gender, environmental governance and human rights issues.
-Minister Tunis is the Chair of the g7+ Group of Fragile and Conflict Affected states and Co-Chair of the International Dialogue on Peacebuilding and Statebuilding.
+Dr. Francis Mustapha Kaikai is the newly appointed Minister of Planning and Economic Development of Sierra Leone with many years of service at both the national and international levels.
+As Minister of planning and Economic Development of Sierra Leone, He assumes the Chair of the g7+ Group of Fragile and Conflict Affected states and Co-Chair of the International Dialogue on Peacebuilding and Statebuilding.

-Minister of International Development and La Francophonie of Canada, co-Chair of the International Dialogue
+Minister of International Development, co-Chair of the International Dialogue.

 The Honourable Karina Gould was first elected as the Member of Parliament for Burlington in 2015.